 Check for discount codes or vouchers from sites such as:

 And lots of attractions now offer annual passes so you can visit during other holidays.

 Planning quieter days is just fine.
-Pyjama days in our house are a firm favourite and let me get the house back into some sort of order too!
+Pyjama days are a firm favourite with kids and let me get the house back into some sort of order too!

 Don’t beat yourself up about screen time either; perhaps have a TV day and build that all-important sofa den?